 - Poor solubility, chemical stability or permeability resulting in reduced GI tract absorption leading to decreased oral bioavailability.
 This can impact on efficiency or on achieving sufficient high exposures in support of preclinical safety assessment studies.

-- High lipophilicity has been linked with high plasma protein binding (and hence potentially reduced tissue penetration), promiscuous binding, and off-target toxicity.
+- High lipophilicity has been linked with high plasma protein binding, promiscuous binding and off-target toxicity.

 Our computational chemistry group can predict physicochemical properties that are useful for the design of appropriate hit expansion libraries and during lead optimisation.
 The profiling of physicochemical properties of compounds from your different chemical series is usually performed within hit to lead or lead optimisation phases of discovery to identify hit clusters with properties to help guide series selection and/or series optimisation.